Ho Chi Minh City To Phnom Penh: Best Ways To Travel

 Bus From Ho Chi Minh City To Phnom Penh

-There are special tourist buses that operate this route and that is actually what I used when traveling this route.
+There are special tourist or ‘VIP’ buses that operate this route, and that’s actually what I booked.
 Though before we get into my experience, let’s talk about the basics.

-Taking a bus will take somewhere from 6 to 7 hours.
+Taking a bus will take somewhere from 6 and a half to 7+ hours.
 Unfortunately, this can vary quite a lot depending on traffic, and if everyone on the bus is organized in terms of entry requirements.
-Therefore I would recommend setting an entire day aside if you decide on this option, don’t make any afternoon plans.
+I recommend setting an entire day aside if you decide on this option, and don’t make any afternoon plans.

-My preferred company for bus travel in Cambodia, and on the Ho Chi Minh City to Phnom Penh route is The Giant Ibis.
+My preferred company for bus travel in Cambodia, and on the Ho Chi Minh City to Phnom Penh route, is The Giant Ibis.
+They are a bit pricier but it’s 100% worth it.

 Bus vs Tourist Bus

-Now when you are traveling essentially any country in Southeast Asia you will quickly learn that there are two different types of buses, the regular bus, and the tourist bus.
+When you’re traveling nearly any country in Southeast Asia, you’ll quickly learn that there are two different types of buses, the regular bus and the tourist bus.

-Though luckily there are a handful of buses servicing this route that cater to travelers and their needs.
-These include Giant Ibis, Mekong Express, Sinh Tourist, and Sorya.
-Though personally, as you may have figured, my preferred company operating from Ho Chi Minh City to Phnom Penh is Giant Ibis.
+Though luckily, there are a handful of buses on this route that cater just to travelers.
+The longest-running and most popular company, and the one I personally used from Ho Chi Minh City to Phnom Penh is Giant Ibis.

-They have comfortable buses with air conditioning, are reliable, and have an attendant onboard to assist with the border crossing, ensuring the entire journey is a smooth experience.
-Though you do pay a bit extra booking them compared with other options.
+They have comfortable buses with air conditioning, extra-wide lazy-boy style seats, and an attendant onboard to assist with the border crossing.
+Though you do pay a bit extra for booking them for the extra luxuries.

 Sleeper vs Seater Bus

-Also, the timing is pretty bad as you generally need to wait at the border for the immigration offices to open, essentially doubling journey time.
+Also, this isn’t the type of journey you can do overnight.
+If you do book one of those options, you’ll generally need to wait at the border for the immigration offices to open, essentially doubling journey time.

 seats inside the giant ibis bus from vietnam to cambodia